Germany in the Eurovision Song Contest 1998: At Eurovision

-In Germany, the show was broadcast on Das Erste which featured commentary by Peter Urban.
+In Germany, the show was broadcast on Das Erste, with commentary by Peter Urban.
 The show was watched by 12.67 million viewers in Germany.
 NDR appointed Nena as its spokesperson to announce the points awarded by the German televote.

 Voting

 Below is a breakdown of points awarded to Germany and awarded by Germany in the contest.
 The nation awarded its 12 points to in the contest.